Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 	struct eeprom_buffer *new_eeprom_buffer(struct eeprom *eeprom);
 	void destroy_eeprom_buffer(struct eeprom *eeprom);

-We can test this code by *faking out* the underlying EEPROM:
+We can test this code by *faking out* the woke underlying EEPROM:

 .. code-block:: c